 Alleviates stress – During a massage, people’s bodies release fewer stress hormones.
 This is useful because stress hormones weaken the body’s immune system and can lead to an increase in pain.

-Improves sleep – Clients receiving regular massage treatments report that they sleep better.
+Improves sleep – Clients receiving regular massages report that they sleep better.
 Massage helps with overall relaxation of the body and helps clients feel more connected with and in control of their bodies.

 Builds trust – Some people in recovery may tense at the thought of someone else touching them, but with massage, the body can be relaxed and receptive, without the fear that they’re going to be hurt by another person.
 Massage brings recovery work to a new dimension, helping connect the body to the emotions.